tusharf5/tusharsharma.dev/content/posts/2020-06-20/index.md

 The highlighted function inside the first react component is not a hook but it is performing a side effect(API call).
 The second version is using a `useEffect` hook for the same.
 So how the hook version is any different from the non-hook version.

-The only benefit of using the `useEffect`, in this case, is that you would not have to compute the value of `firstRender`(which would require some logic and state), `useEffect` dependency list will take care of that.
+The only benefit of using the `useEffect`, in this case, is that you would not have to compute the value of the variable `firstRender` which would require some logic and state.
+In case of the `useEffect`, the dependency list will take care of that.
 It will make sure that it is only run after the first render and never again in the current lifecycle of this component.

 Let's talk about the dependency list of the `useEffect` hook.
-I like to think of the dependency list as *variables that when changed, triggers a side-effect*.
-In the above code, there is no variable in the dependency list (`[]`) so the hook will only be triggered after the first render.
+I like to think of the dependency list as **things that when changed, triggers the side-effect**.
+In the above code, there is no variable in the dependency list (`[]`) so the hook will only be triggered once.

 So why use the `useEffect` hook if we can do something similar with using regular JS functions?